 Over the course of this school year, we have offered a variety of mitigation strategies working in unison to reduce our risk of exposure and transmission of Covid-19 on campus.
-The new CDPH guidelines of January 14, 2021, affirm this approach; to guote a passage on page 14,
+The new CDPH guidelines of January 14, 2021, affirm this approach; to quote a passage on page 14,

-"A helpful conceptual framing as schools plan for and implement safety measures for in-person instruction is the layering of mitigation strategies.
-Each strategy (face coverings, stable groups, distancing, etc.) decreases the risk of in-school transmission; but no one layer is 100% effective.
-It is the combination of layers that are most effective and have been shown to decrease transmissions.
+"A helpful conceptual framing as schools plan for and implement safety measures for inperson instruction is the layering of mitigation strategies.
+Each strategy (face coverings, stable groups, distancing, etc.) decreases the risk of in-school transmissions.